sabinamp/robbyapp_blockly/README.md

 # App to control the robot from explore-it

-## Installation

 This is the entire source code of the terminal app.
 It is based on [react-native](https://facebook.github.io/react-native/).

 To build the app run